Green-Software-Foundation/if/src/if-run/builtins/sci-embodied/README.md

    - CPU emissions (`cpuE`) are calculated based on the difference between allocated vCPUs and baseline vCPUs.
    - Memory emissions (`memoryE`) are calculated based on the difference between allocated memory and baseline memory.
    - Emissions for HDD, SSD, and GPU are also calculated based on their respective differences from baseline values.
-   - The total embodied emissions are calculated by summing the baseline emissions with the above components and adjusting for the lifespan and time duration.
+   - The total embodied emissions are calculated by summing the baseline emissions with the above components scaling by the usage ratio and time.

 ## Implementation